direktiv/function-builder/docs/examples/bash/bash.md

 ]
 ```

 Our service is working but we want to make the output a little bit more readable.
 For this we can change the `output` we commented out before and change the name.
 The output is using a template as well and it is actually quite simple.
 Without an output specified the service returns an array of the results of the commands it has executed.
 In this case it was only one.
 To get the first item in the list we use `(index .
 0)` and from this first item we want the `result` value: `{{ index (index .
 0) "result" }}`.
+The final swagger.yaml file can be seen [here](v.1.0.0/swagger.yaml).

 ```yaml
 x-direktiv: